VR's Disability Determination Services is recruiting experienced licensed physicians and psychologists to join our staff

 - Steady, reliable income

-- The ability to enhance medical or psychology knowledge and skills without the demands of direct patient care or a client/treatment workload
+- The ability to enhance medical or psychology knowledge and skills without the demands of direct patient care or a consumer/treatment workload

 - Less stressful work environment compared to many clinical or mental health settings